pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

     ```shell
     $ pachctl idp update-connector auth0 --version 2
     ```
-    You are all set to grant this new group access to Pachyderm's ressources.
+    Your group is all set to receive permissions to Pachyderm's ressources.

 - 4- Grant the group an admin access to a specific repo in Pachyderm.